About Me

 Hi, I’m Beki Baker.

 My husband and I met at our alma mater, Baylor University, where I received my M.F.A. in Directing.
-We’ve been in Nashville since 2009, working in academia and freelance professional work.
+Since 2009, we’ve been working in both academia and freelance work.
 We have three beautiful children and a pocketful of dreams.

-My professional directing credits at Nashville Repertory Theatre include 9 to 5 the Musical and A Christmas Carol for their main stage, The Revolutionists for their RepALOUD series, and Together We are Making a Poem in Honor of Life, Showing, Pattern Seeking Animals, The Very Last Wishes of Grandpa Joe, The Second Avenue Subway, and BloodSuckingLeech for their Ingram New Works Festival.
-This spring I will direct BloodSuckingLeech for their MainStage season.
+My professional directing credits at Nashville Repertory Theatre include 9 to 5 the Musical, A Christmas Carol, and BloodSuckingLeech.
+I’ve also directed The Revolutionists for their RepALOUD series, and Together We are Making a Poem in Honor of Life, Showing, Pattern Seeking Animals, The Very Last Wishes of Grandpa Joe, The Second Avenue Subway, and BloodSuckingLeech for their Ingram New Works Festival.

-I have also directed Steel Magnolias and Driving Miss Daisy at Studio Tenn Theatre Company, and Julius Caesar (starring Eddie George) and Shakespeare’s Case at the Nashville Shakespeare Festival.
+I also directed Steel Magnolias and Driving Miss Daisy at Studio Tenn Theatre Company, and Julius Caesar (starring Eddie George), Shakespeare’s Case, and The Merry Wives of Windsor at the Nashville Shakespeare Festival.
 My Blackbird Theater Company directing credits include Man & Superman and The Crucible.
-I directed Broadway star Eden Espinosa in a staged concert of Tarzan for Disney Theatricals as well as Tony Award Nominee Elizabeth A. Davis in Tomorrow at Tablerock Repertory Theatre.
+I directed Broadway star Eden Espinosa in a staged concert of Tarzan for Disney Theatricals/National Association of Music Education as well as Tony Award Nominee Elizabeth A. Davis in Tomorrow at Tablerock Repertory Theatre.

 I love theatre for what it offers in community, empathy, and immediacy.
 Theatre can be a transformative experience for both those creating it and for those with whom it is shared.
 My directing philosophy is that excellent process drives excellent product.
 I believe that people thrive in an environment that fosters the opportunity to explore and take risks.
 When trust is present, creativity blooms.
 Oh, and it’s gotta be fun, too.
 We certainly ain’t doing it for the money.